Skip to main content

 Internal testing has found significant performance differences when running Firewall for Docker depending on the environment used for Nexus Repository.
 Container analysis occurs locally to the server in a temporary directory and the type of storage used may introduce latency and poor throughput under load.
 Network-attached or shared file systems such as EFS are likely to result in degraded performance.

 • The best observed performance is when the temporary directory is backed by a local disk.
+You do not need to change this when the sonatype work directory is already sitting on a local disk.

 • In HA environments, each node requires a dedicated local disk for the temporary scan directory.